-Law as well as economics are subjects of considerable complexity.
-Some material is difficult, and not all of it is of overpowering interest - a student must work hard to engage with such material.
+Law is a subject of considerable complexity; some material is difficult and not all of it is of overpowering interest - a student must work hard to engage with such material.
 A student will be required regularly to participate in class discussions and make presentations.
 He or she will be required to engage with a considerable amount of academic and other literature and to assess and evaluate such literature critically and in the context of presenting advanced arguments both orally and in writing.

-Both formal examinations and summative assessed work assess all of these skills and oral skills are assessed in at least one module other than 5 and 6.
+Both formal examinations and summative assessed work assess all these skills other than 5 and 6.
 Seminars encourage a student to reflect on his or her own learning.
 Guidance is given throughout the degree programme on career development.